 Themes and Topics

 Contemporary Communications Technology (CCT) is networked, digital, diverse, multimodal and expanding.
 Books are everywhere, in all kinds of formats.
-There are ten videos for every book one might want to apply in a classroom.
+There are ten videos and a dozen podcasts for every book one might want to apply in a classroom.
 Students read and study differently.
-For the most part, their sense of the English language is very good.
-They travel, and they live in different parts of the world virtually – all the time.
+For the most part, their sense of the English language is very good across the world.
+They travel more than every and they live in different parts of the world virtually – all the time.

 There is in a sense a new reality in education, stemming fro the fact that the revelatory reading of the book, and its ways and means of ordering a dialogue between the author and the reader, has now changed.
 And yet, one may argue that learning is still hard work - based on gaining insights from exposure to ideas and facts.